pmshaurya/trust-layer/README.md

 This project was built for [Devpost's Spec-Driven Development Learning Hackathon](https://devpost.com/).
 The live Vercel deployment has since had its API keys deactivated to avoid ongoing inference costs — it's not currently live.

-To see it in action without running it locally, [add a link to a screen recording or a few screenshots here].

 To run it yourself, see **Getting Started** below.

 ## Getting started